 - Age of the applicant

 - Desired Loan amount and chosen repayment tenure

 - Capital Invested and goods/raw materials/equipment/machinery to be used

 The documents required for these government schemes may vary from one scheme to another.
 However, to give you an idea of what documents might be required when applying for the schemes; we have listed a few common documents:

-- Bank statements of last 6 months, Last 1 year’s ITR
+- Bank statements for the last 6 months, Last 1 year’s ITR

-- Business address proof
+- Business Establishment Certificate

-Best Working Capital Loan offers from leading banks Apply Now
+Best Startup Loan offers from leading banks Apply Now

 Q. What is the minimum loan amount that can be availed under government loan schemes?